CoRL 2026 · Dataset & Benchmark Track

 Feedforward + Feedback

 Cognitive science shows that humans employ visual feedforward priors before contact.
 Seeing a full cup triggers anticipatory scaling of grasp force.
-A deceptive empty Coke can causes measurable force overshoot—proof of visual prior formation.
+A deceptive empty milk carton causes measurable force overshoot—proof of visual prior formation.

 Feedforward: Initial force ∝ visual water level